 This chutney uses the surplus of eggplants that are around at present.
 Our garden is literally rampant with them.
 This chutney came about due to being simply over chargrilled eggplant and babaganoush!
 I’d advice picking an afternoon were you really feel like being in the kitchen and enjoying the aromas of spices and sweet vinegars filling the house…and filtering through to the neighbourhood too!

-eggplant, tomato and mango chutney
+eggplant, tomato and mango chutney recipe

 - 4 -5 jars